WeAreAcademy/mark-react-proj--lets-go-shopping/README.md

 Create a shopping list which meets the following requirements:
 - Adding items to the list:
   - A text input field where the user can type the name of the item they require
+  - An add button, to allow the user to add the specified item to their list.
+- Showing the list:
+  - A list of the items which the user has already added.

+## Exercise 2: Holding more information in state

+Embellish the section for adding items to the list by adding:
   - A quantity field: an input for the quantity which is required
   - A dropdown to choose the type of quantity e.g. kilograms, litres or number.
-  - An add button, to allow the user to add the specified item to their list.
-- Showing the list:
-  - A list of the items which the user has already added, including their name and quantity.

-As you create this app, consider how you are going to breka it down into simpler components and the shape of the data.
-Plan it out in advance and consider in which components certain data needs to be available.
-Ensure that you rely on a single source of truth, avoid duplicating any information as this can introduce bugs if the two sources end up out of sync.
+These should also be reflected in the list of items.

-## Exercise 2: Expanding the functionality
+## Extension: Expanding the functionality

 > 🎯 **Success criterion:** An enhanced shopping list app